Parish of Leatherhead - Old Friends

 He read Classics and Theology at Jesus College Cambridge then after Lincoln Theological College served a curacy in the parish of Wincobank, Sheffield and in Rotherham.
 He was C-in-c Manor Park CD 1954-59.
 He was in India 1959-63 and was Director of Education in the Diocese of Bombay.
 He was Vicar of Bexley St Mary, Rochester, 1963-71 then Vicar of Leatherhead, Guildford, 1971-89.
 In 1986 he was made an Honorary Canon of Guildford Cathedral.

 In January 1989 Sandy retired after 18 years as Vicar here.
 Sandy and Ann, who continued nursing, moved to Dorking.
 On 29th September 2002 they, together with some of their family, returned to hear Sandy preach on the 50th anniversary of his priesting - Sandy's sermon.
 In 2004 Sandy and Ann celebrated their Golden Wedding.
-They have now returned to live in Leatherhead.
+They returned to live in Leatherhead.

-Bill McAleese: Bill served as Priest-in-Charge at All Saints' for about seven years until his retirement through ill health in 1986.
+Bill served as Priest-in-Charge at All Saints' for about seven years until his retirement through ill health in 1986.
 He saw us through the difficult transition of re-ordering the Church, the demolition of the hall and the building of the bungalows.
 He then retired to Belfast where though in poor health he retained fond memories and links with those who made his ministry here in Leatherhead possible.

 Bill died peacefully on the evening of Ascension Day, 9th May 2002, aged 74.